Changing Arctic Ocean: Implications for marine biology & biogeochemistry

 Full bid panel

 Eleven full applications received by the 17 March 2016 closing date were considered by a panel of experts on 21 & 22 June 2016.
-The membership of the panel was as follows:

 The following documents and links are related to or give more information about this programme.